wellcometrust/grants_tagger_light/README.md

 │                              [required]                                                                          │
 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ --test-size          FLOAT    Fraction of data to use for testing [default: 0.05]                                │ │ --num-proc           INTEGER  Number of processes to use for preprocessing [default: 8]                          │ │ --max-samples        INTEGER  Maximum number of samples to use for preprocessing [default: -1]                   │ │ --batch-size         INTEGER  Size of the preprocessing batch [default: 256]                                     │ │ --years              TEXT     Comma-separated years you want to included (e.g: 2020,2021) [default: None]        │ │ --tags               TEXT     Comma-separated tags you want to included (e.g: Pandemics,COVID19) [default: None] │ │ --help                        Show this message and exit.                                                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯```
+│ --test-size          FLOAT    Fraction of data to use for testing (if less than 1) or number of rows             │ │                               [default: 0.05]                                                                    │ │ --num-proc           INTEGER  Number of processes to use for preprocessing [default: 8]                          │ │ --max-samples        INTEGER  Maximum number of samples to use for preprocessing [default: -1]                   │ │ --batch-size         INTEGER  Size of the preprocessing batch [default: 256]                                     │ │ --train-years        TEXT     Comma-separated years you want to include in training (e.g: 2020,2021)             │ │                               [default: None, meaning all years]                                                 │ │ --test-years         TEXT     Comma-separated years you want to include in test (e.g: 2020,2021)                 │ │                               [default: None, meaning all years]                                                 │ │ --tags               TEXT     Comma-separated tags you want to included (e.g: Pandemics,COVID19)                 │ │ --help                        Show this message and exit.                                                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯```
 ```